vladdarkstalker/CorpChat/README.md

 # LocalWebChat
 A chat implemented for communication on a local network.
-It is a training project to raise your skills.
+It is a training project to raise my skills.

 Basic functionality: registration, authorization and the ability to exchange text messages over a local network between users.